contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 ## Footer

 - 'Get in touch' is links to a Contact Form
--'About Umami Theme' links to a page providing information about the demo theme itself
+- 'About Umami Theme' links to a page providing information about the demo theme itself

 ## known limitations of public API